moj-analytical-services/user-guidance/source/documentation/tools.md

 ```bash
 conda env export -n base| grep -v "^prefix: " > /tmp/base.yml && conda env update --prune -n rstudio -f /tmp/base.yml && rm /tmp/base.yml
 ```

+#### Hard reset of your environment

+If you have tried [Reset your environment to default](#reset-your-environment-to-default) and are still having problems, try this hard reset:

+1. Deleting all the files in the environment.
+For example, to clear the `rstudio` conda environment (which is the default one):

+    ```bash
+    rm -rf ~/.conda/envs/rstudio
+    ```

+    You might get errors about `Directory not empty` or `Device or resource busy` but usually these can be ignored - the bulk of these packages will be gone.

+2. In Control Panel, for R Studio, select the "Restart" button

 #### Exporting your _Environment_